mansielhance/SangamVentures/README.md

 <br>

 ```
-For Reusable layouts, please find the code snippets in `code-snippets.md`
+For Reusable layouts (2 column, 3 column, and 1:2 column ), please find the code snippets in `code-snippets.md`
 ```

 ### Liquid Tags in Front Matter (Explanation)